peterhebert/simple-grey/README.md

 ## Complementary Plugins
 The following plugins are quite useful in conjunction with this theme:
 - [Widget CSS Classes](https://en-ca.wordpress.org/plugins/widget-css-classes/) - allows you to apply CSS classes to any widget.
 For example:
     - by applying the class 'icons' to widgets in the footer, the theme will allow you to style social media icons to match the footer (dark grey instead of the blue link color).
-See this in action at [my personal site](https://peterhebert.com/)
     - by applying the class 'columns' to widgets in the Featured widget area, you can have your widgets be in columns, instead of full width.
 - [Display Widgets](https://wordpress.org/plugins/display-widgets/) - allows you to choose which posts or pages your widgets are displayed on.
 - [Custom Query Shortcode](https://wordpress.org/plugins/custom-query-shortcode/) - provides a shortcode for using custom queries in your page or post.
 Simple Grey includes support for using shortcodes within Widgets, so you could use this to generate complex layouts or featured content areas, slideshows, etc.